iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/cctv-installation.md

 Booking through BaseLink is fast and fully online.
 Submit your job, receive an instant quote, and choose a time that suits your schedule — all backed by our in-house team.

 #description
 All BaseLink engineers are experienced, vetted and reviewed by local customers.
-Whether it’s your home, shop, or office, we make it simple to get a CCTV system that’s smart, reliable, and easy to manage.
+Whether it's your home, shop, or office, we make it simple to get a CCTV system that's smart, reliable, and easy to manage.

 #description
 Payment is collected on the day of the job, and additional time is billed in fair 30-minute increments.
 Book CCTV installation{{$doc.location}} with BaseLink — and protect your space with surveillance you can trust.